 Sanitation shall be under the supervision and control of the Commissioner of Sanitation.
 The Commissioner of Sanitation shall have the responsibility for the collection and disposal of all waste and bulk.
 The Commissioner of Sanitation shall carry out all rules and regulations promulgated by the Village of Brewster Board of Trustees concerning such matters as the days for collection of waste and bulk, the location of containers therefor and all other matters relating to the storage, collection and disposal thereof.
 The Commissioner of Sanitation shall be appointed by the Village of Brewster Board of Trustees.
 Because of the limited resources of the Village of Brewster, nothing shall prohibit a Trustee of the Village of Brewster Board of Trustees from serving as Commissioner of Sanitation.

-The Board of Trustees shall designate the contractor, Department of Public Works (the "DPW") and/or its authorized agents to collect and dispose of all waste and bulk acceptable for collection from all single-family and multifamily dwellings and all apartment buildings occupied exclusively for residential purposes.
+The Board of Trustees shall designate the contractor, Department of Public Works (the "DPW") and/or its authorized agents to collect and dispose of all waste and bulk acceptable for collection from all single-family and multifamily dwellings and all apartment buildings occupied exclusively for residential purpose.
 Every owner or occupant of such premises is hereby required to make use of the waste and bulk collection and disposal system provided by the Incorporated Village of Brewster.

 It shall be the duty of every person owning, managing, controlling or occupying any land or residence within the Village to provide sufficient metal or plastic receptacles to hold all accumulations of waste materials ordinarily accumulated on the premises.